githubsman/FountainPlanner4/README.md

  **

 ## Someday, Maybe
  * Unity for 3D representation.
-SG 87
+HFCS 87

-SG means __Head First C#__, 4th ed. by A Stellman and J Greene.
+HFCS means __Head First C#__, 4th ed. by A Stellman and J Greene.